hagnernils/ldgv/article.md

 Reflex follows a programming pattern called [Functional Reactive Programming](https://stackoverflow.com/a/1030631/13598798), which the [Queensland Functional Programming Lab](https://qfpl.io/posts/reflex/basics/introduction) better explains than I ever could.

-The backend for `reflex-dom` is the `JSM` provided by [JSaddle](https://github.com/ghcjs/jsaddle), which luckily is an instance of `MonadIO` and thus provides `liftIO` which we can use to run the main `interpret`ation of ldst source code.
+The backend for `reflex-dom` is the `JSM` provided by [JSaddle](https://github.com/ghcjs/jsaddle), which luckily is an instance of `MonadIO` and thus provides `liftIO` which we can use to run the main `interpret`ation of LDST source code.

 We build a [basic page](https://hagnernils.github.io/ldgv) with two main text fields, one with the HTML id `tSrc` for the input